david-schaller/AsymmeTree/development notes/implemented.md

 instead of first building a global coexisting set and then intersecting it with the same-host constraint.
 Verification so far is limited to a local syntax check; I could not run an end-to-end simulator smoke test here because `tralda` is not installed in this workspace.

+### Gamma-restricted rate refresh

+The theory notes now describe event sampling as the comparison between the next stochastic birth-death waiting time and the next fixed event in the auxiliary tree.
+Loss-rate updates are therefore phrased as hazard updates: changing an effective loss rate changes both the weighted choice of the next stochastic event type and the exponential waiting-time parameter.

+The active implementation now treats `Gamma` as a set of affected auxiliary-tree branches.
+After initialization the simulator still performs one all-system refresh, but later events return only the branches whose gene content changed:

+- speciation returns the child auxiliary branches that became active,
+- duplication and loss return the branch where the sampled gene branch lived,
+- HGT returns donor and recipient branches, and
+- gene conversion returns the empty set because the per-species copy count is unchanged.

+The main loop maps these affected branches to their host systems, resets active genes in those systems to their base loss rates, and reapplies the host-system crowding formula only there.
+This replaces the previous global refresh after every event.
+Continuation branches now inherit the template branch's current effective loss rate, which keeps gene-conversion branches consistent when `Gamma` is empty.

+### Example simulation script updates

+`example_simulations.py` now has separate `symbiont_dtl_rates` and `gene_dtl_rates` inputs.
+Output
+metadata records the two triples separately as `symbiont_*_rate` and `gene_*_rate` columns, and scenario identifiers include both triples.

+The script can now be run as a standalone command with a human-editable config file using `> section` headers.
+Required sections are `host_n_species`, `symbiont_dtl_rates`, `gene_dtl_rates`, `replace_probabilities`, and `n_simulations`; optional sections are `transfer_distance_biases`, `seed`, and `output_dir`.
+A sample file was added at `development notes/Example code/example_simulations_input.txt`.
+The script defers heavy simulation imports until after CLI parsing, so `python3 example_simulations.py --help` works even in a partial environment.
+An end-to-end simulation was not run here because `pandas` is not installed in this workspace.